Dr. Merline Fonkwe, P.Geo.

-Merline is responsible for conducting scientific research to provide mining and mineral exploration companies, and relevant licensing and governance bodies operating in Labrador, with key technical information that can ultimately lead toward the opening of new mineral mining operations.
+Merline was responsible for conducting scientific research to provide mining and mineral exploration companies, and relevant licensing and governance bodies operating in Labrador, with key technical information that can ultimately lead toward the opening of new mineral mining operations.
 Her research projects mainly target various mineral deposits in Labrador (Iron ores, REE, U, Ni-Cu Sulfide), using both field- and laboratory- based investigations.
-She is also undertaking projects related to environmental impacts of mining and other human activities.
+She also undertook projects related to environmental impacts of mining and other human activities.

-Merline is also an adjunct faculty member with Department of Earth Sciences at Memorial University and supervises/co-supervises graduate and undergraduate students.
+Merline was also an adjunct faculty member with Department of Earth Sciences at Memorial University and supervised/co-supervises graduate and undergraduate students.
 She is a registered professional geoscientist with the Association of Professional Engineers and Geoscientists of Newfoundland and Labrador.

 B.Sc. in Earth Sciences (1997), University of Yaoundé I (Cameroon).